BradHutchings/Mmojo-Server-v1/docs/5b-Build-Native.md

 ---
 ### OPTIONAL: Test the Build - `mmojo-server-support` Directory.
+The `mmojo-server-support` directory is saved in the current working directory.
 Requires previously downloaded model to the `1-DOWNLOAD` directory.
 ```
 rm -f mmojo-server-args
 rm -r -f mmojo-server-support